pawelgrzybek/pawelgrzybek.com/content/posts/2021-02-22-bye-bye-disqus-i-built-my-commenting-system-using-aws-serverless-stack-and-netlify-build-hooks.md

 Disqus makes exactly 76 HTTP requests on load, and 11 of these resources are third-party trackers.
 It loads almost 2MB of data!
 To top it off, you have to wait around 10 seconds on average speed connection to get it all to display a commenting system with no comments whatsoever!
 Zero!
 Null!
 Nada!

 For comparison, my website is ready after 300ms under the same network conditions using my current solution.
 The full functionality requires to download only 1kb of JavaScript.
-It is worth to mention that this data is coming from an article that contains over 100 comments.
+It is worth to mention that this data is coming from an article that contains over hundred comments.
 The Lighthouse score isn’t that bad neither.

 ![Lighthouse score of my individual page with more than 100 comments](/photos/2021-02-22-1.png)

 ## Freedom

 Because I built it, I can do whatever the heck I want with it.
-I have full control over the functionality and the visual aspect of it.
+I have a full control over the functionality and the visual aspect of it.
 I can even do shit like this!

 ![A funny snippet of code](/photos/2021-02-22-2.jpg)